What Planes Did Japanese Use In Pearl Harbor

 Mitsubishi A6M "Zero" Fighter

 The "Zero" fighters escorted the bomber formations to Pearl Harbor, providing crucial air cover and suppressing any potential resistance from American fighters.
-Their presence ensured that the bombers could execute their attacks with minimal interference.
+Which means their presence ensured that the bombers could execute their attacks with minimal interference.
 The "Zero's" superior performance in dogfights quickly established Japanese air superiority in the Pacific, instilling fear and respect among Allied pilots.
 The "Zero" was armed with two 20mm cannons and two 7.7mm machine guns, making it a deadly adversary in aerial combat.

 Nakajima B5N2 "Kate" Level Bomber